ChrisDuffley/stationPlaylist/readme.md

 * Download links for add-on releases are no longer included in add-on documentation.
 You can download the add-on from NV Access add-on store.
 * Switched linting tool from Flake8 to Ruff and reformatted add-on modules to better align with NVDA coding standards.
 * Removed support for automatic add-on updates feature from Add-on Updater add-on.
+* In Studio 6.10 and later, added a new command in SPL Assistant to announce control keys enabled/disabled status (Control+D).

 ## Version 24.03